guisaliba/portfolio/README.md

 ## Description

-This is the repo for my  [website](https://guisaliba.vercel.app).
-For now the website contains only some information about me, social media links and my own writings on [dev.to](https://dev.to/guisaliba).
-I'll soon rework it entirely to v2.
+This is the repo for my [website](https://guisaliba.vercel.app)'s v1.

 ## Technologies